Margaret Bourke-White

 Margaret Bourke-White (/ˈbɜrk/; June 14, 1904 – August 27, 1971) was an American documentary photographer and photojournalist.
 She was known as an architectural and commercial photographer for the first half of her career, representing corporate clients and highlighting the success of industrial capitalism with black and white images of steel factories and skyscrapers.
-In 1930, she became the first foreign photographer permitted to take pictures of the Soviet Union.
-In 1933, NBC commissioned her to create a monumental photo mural about radio for its rotunda at 30 Rockefeller Plaza, then considered the largest photo mural in the world.
+In 1930, she became the first foreign photographer granted official access to document industrial sites in the Soviet Union during the first five-year plan.
+In 1933, she was commissioned to create the NBC photomural, a monumental photomural about radio for its rotunda at 30 Rockefeller Plaza, then considered the largest photomural in the world.
 The success of her corporate commissions led her to work at Fortune magazine in the 1930s.
 She took the photograph of the construction of Fort Peck Dam that became the cover of the first issue of Life magazine.

 The second half of her career represents her transition from corporate photography to photojournalism, beginning with her work during the Great Depression documenting the people of the Dust Bowl.
 Her collaboration with novelist Erskine Caldwell in You Have Seen Their Faces (1937) resulted in seventy-five photos depicting the lives of poor, rural sharecroppers, and was both a commercial success and one of several major documentary works at the time to bring attention to the needs of the Southern United States.
-She was the first American female war photojournalist, photographed the Nazi occupation of Czechoslovakia, and was with Patton's Third Army in the spring of 1945 when she famously documented the liberation of the Buchenwald concentration camp.
+She was the first American female war photojournalist with the United States Army Air Forces, photographed the Nazi occupation of Czechoslovakia, and was with Patton's Third Army in the spring of 1945 when she famously documented the liberation of the Buchenwald concentration camp.
 In 1949, she was one of the first Americans to bring attention to the injustices of the South African apartheid regime with her unique photographs, and covered the Korean War for Life magazine in the early 1950s.